cmda-bt/fe-course-19-20/week-2.md

 ## Practicum

-In this lesson you start building the Frontend code for the job story designed in the Project Tech course.
-The Frontend code will be based on the principles of Progressive Enhancement.
+In this lesson you will refresh your knowledge of Front-end, find out how Front-end is scoped within Block-tech, do some exercises and get insight into the FED2 program.
+You will also create a folder structure for the job story that you designed in the Project Tech course - this will become your Front-end feature, which you will be graded on.

 ### In-class exercises

-* Desk research about Progressive Enhancement, share findings with the class (search for articles with code examples)
+* Desk research about Progressive Enhancement (document these findings in github)
-* Make a breakdown (HTML, CSS and JavaScript) of your job story, share findings with the class
+* Make a breakdown (HTML, CSS and JavaScript) of your job story
-* Estimate the workload in hours for each part of the component
-* Document your findings in the repo (breakdwon & resources)
+* Document your findings in the repo (Progressive Enhancement & breakdwon)
+* Write down all your resources in APA format - please use a apa generator
+* Create Folder structure for your Front-end feature
 * Start coding!

 ## Homework